Everyman Gerrards Cross: Architecture

 The cinema was opened in the days before the widespread exhibition of talking pictures, so it was built with an orchestra pit at the front of the auditorium and each performance was accompanied by musicians.

 The entrance foyer was fairly small and octagonal.
 It had a high ceiling and a terrazzo floor.
 The box office was located to the right, and the standing lounge on the left.
-There was also a direct entrance to an adjacent building where there was a cafe on the ground floor and a dancehall upstairs.
+There was also a direct entrance to an adjacent building where there was a café on the ground floor and a dancehall upstairs.
 To the rear of the building there was a car park for up to 30 cars.

-Externally the building had an octagonal entrance tower that was constructed with 3 Georgian style entrance doors which were adorned with neon lights.
+Externally the building had an octagonal entrance tower that was constructed with three Georgian style entrance doors which were adorned with neon lights.
 The tower was engraved with the words "Picture Play House" in the masonry.
 The word "Playhouse" was also displayed in large neon letters.